What Is Order to Cash?

-Order to Cash (O2C) is the end-to-end process that manages customer orders from the moment they are placed to the time payment is received and recorded.
-This critical business function ensures a smooth transaction cycle, impacting cash flow, revenue recognition, and customer satisfaction.
+Order to Cash (O2C) is the end-to-end process that moves a customer order from the moment it arrives to the moment payment is received and recorded.
+It touches sales, fulfillment, finance, and customer service, and it shapes cash flow, revenue recognition, and whether customers stick around.

 Steps in the Order to Cash Process